BhavikOstwal/AI-ML-Hackathon/Google_Lens_PRO_MAX/README.md

 # Google Lens Pro MAX
-**I have developed a project using VLM (Visual Language Model)**
+**I(Bhavik Ostwal) have developed a project using VLM (Visual Language Model)**

 ## Introduction
 Google Lens Pro MAX is an intelligent search application that leverages deep learning models to enhance search queries by combining visual inputs and text prompts.
-The app uses `OpenAI's CLIP ViT patch32` model for image recognition and `BLIP` model for image caption generation.
+The app uses `BLIP` model for image caption generation.
 These models generate a contextual query, which is then passed to the `ScrapingDog API` for retrieving relevant image search results.
 The application is implemented in `Streamlit`, providing users with a seamless interface for submitting images and retrieving organized, grid-based image results.

 This project demonstrates how powerful open-source models and web scraping APIs can work together to provide enhanced visual search functionality, with applications spanning product search, visual discovery, and more.